alyssadata/ai_source_architecture/00_ai_source_architecture.md

 a continuity rule
 a provenance chain
 a user non-transfer rule
-a boundary between interface and origin a rule for drift a rule for citation a rule for unauthorized derivatives
+a boundary between interface and Origin a rule for drift a rule for citation a rule for unauthorized derivatives